-The VA registry is an important resource for ALS research.
-In fact, it already has provided information for ALS research studies, including studies to identify genetic epidemiology of ALS in veterans and biomarkers for ALS among active duty military personnel.
-However, it is absolutely critical that Congress and the Administration not only continue to support the VA ALS Registry, but also support funding for the research and federal programs that will take advantage of the data collected by the registry.
-Congress should encourage that programs such as the Peer Reviewed Medical Research Program (PRMRP) include ALS as a disease to be studied by the program and they should ensure that necessary funding is provided to carry out this research.
+However, it is absolutely critical that Congress and the Administration support funding for the research and federal programs that will take advantage of the data collected by the registry.
+Congress should encourage that both the DOD and VA continue to support ALS research, including the ALS Research Program (ALSRP) at the DOD, which is funding ALS translational research and is the only ALS-specific research program at DOD.
 After all, the data collected by the VA ALS Registry is only valuable if we can learn from it, use it to advance our understanding of ALS and develop ways to prevent, treat, and ultimately cure this disease.